redox-os/rfcs/text/0000-userspace-signals.md

 detect if a signal occurs inside the sigprocmask setter itself.
 This is not unsolvable, but nontrivial.
-Two proposed solutions: (1) specify an instruction pointer range in which the kernel finishes the sigprocmask atomic write (holding the kill/sigqueue lock), or (2) specify a similar range, where the userspace signal trampoline performs the same check, and then either postpones the signal if the sigprocmask would otherwise have blocked it, or reverts the procmask, delivers the signal, and then retries the procmask.
+Two proposed solutions: (1) specify an instruction pointer range in which the kernel finishes the sigprocmask atomic write (holding the kill/sigqueue lock), or (2) specify a similar range or use a per-thread flag, where the userspace signal trampoline performs the same check, and then either postpones the signal if the sigprocmask would otherwise have blocked it, or reverts the procmask, delivers the signal, and then retries the procmask.